gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 ## Summary

-In this guide we learnt how to use the kubernetes cli to:
+In this guide we learned how to use the Kubernetes CLI to:

-- Create a kubernetes service account
+- Create a Kubernetes service account
 - Retrieve the automatically generated bearer token for a service account
-- Create a new role in kubernetes RBAC
+- Create a new role in Kubernetes RBAC
-- Create a binding to allow the kubernetes service account to use that role
+- Create a binding to allow the Kubernetes service account to use that role